 - Custom-Q Guided treatment

-Not all lasers can offer all these treatment options.
-For a truly customised treatment plan we feel it is important to be able to offer the right kind of correction for the right patient.
+Not all lasers can offer all these options.
+For a truly customised approach we feel it is important to be able to offer the right kind of correction for the right patient.

 For most patients, Wavefront Optimised correction is the correct choice, removing less tissue than other options while giving the same high quality vision both on standard letter chart testing and high-order optical aberrations (HOAs).
 (What does this mean?
 Call us now on 0207 307 8250 for a full explanation.)

-WaveLight excimer laser systems apply PerfectPulse™ technology to ensure safe and precise performance even at it’s high 400Hz (400 pulses per second) speed.
-PerfectPulse technology simply means that every single laser pulse is completely controlled from its generation to the point when it contacts the cornea.
-Each ultra-small laser pulse is used to sculpt the corneal surface with the utmost precision.
-A typical laser eye surgery procedure will use thousands of pulses to reshape your cornea, all within 5-15 seconds for most prescriptions.
+WaveLight systems apply PerfectPulse™ technology to ensure safe and precise performance even at it’s high 400Hz (400 pulses per second) speed.
+PerfectPulse simply means that every single laser pulse is completely controlled from its generation to the point when it contacts the cornea.
+Each ultra-small pulse is used to sculpt the corneal surface with the utmost precision.
+A typical LASIK procedure will use thousands of pulses to reshape your cornea, all within 5-15 seconds for most prescriptions.

-In order to further enhance the safety and precision of the treatment, PerfectPulse™ technology uses advanced high-speed eyetracking to follow the eye’s fastest movements and to ensure an accurate placement of each laser pulse on the cornea.
-During your treatment, the energy stability of every pulse is precisely regulated based on a smart energy control program which adjusts the energy levels to ensure that each laser pulsation creates the same accurate results.
+In order to further enhance the safety and precision of the treatment, this technology uses advanced high-speed eye-tracking to follow the eye’s fastest movements and to ensure an accurate placement of each pulse on the cornea.
+During your treatment, the energy stability is precisely regulated based on a smart energy control program, which adjusts the energy levels to ensure that each spot creates the same accurate results.

 Ziemer LDV Femtosecond Laser

-The Ziemer Femto LDV Crystal Line femtosecond laser used at FOCUS is a next-generation machine.
-We were the first clinic in the UK to adopt the Ziemer LDV femtosecond laser when it was released and are proud to be at the leading edge of LASIK safety and UK laser technology.
-In 2011 we were happy to announce that we were also the first UK clinic to purchase the new generation of Ziemer laser – the Ziemer Femto LDV Crystal Line.
+The Ziemer Femto LDV femtosecond laser used at FOCUS is a next-generation machine.
+We were the first clinic in the UK to adopt the Ziemer when it was released and are proud to be at the leading edge of LASIK safety and UK refractive technology.
+In 2011 we were happy to announce that we were also the first UK clinic to purchase the new 2nd generation Ziemer laser.

-The Ziemer FEMTO LDV™ is an advanced femtosecond laser.
-Based on the experience from over 2 million Z-LASIK procedures, Swiss-firm Ziemer have worked with their engineers to improve and optimise all the key components of the Ziemer FEMTO LDV.
-Ziemer’s unique high numerical aperture technology (what does this mean?) means a more finely focussed laser energy.
+The LDV is an advanced femtosecond laser.
+Based on the experience from millions of Z-LASIK procedures, Swiss-firm Ziemer have worked with their engineers to improve and optimise all the key components.
+Their unique high numerical aperture technology (what does this mean? – call us on 0207 307 8250) means a more finely focussed laser energy.

 So why should you have Z-LASIK?